HackingMusicTheory/hackingmusictheory.github.io/gawboy.md

 engaged.
 When they see my answer, it gives them immediate feedback as to whether or not they’re on the right track.

-5. Provide an alternative.
-While the vast majority of my students appreciate the advantages online videos offer, there are always some students who feel they simply cannot learn “from a computer.”
+**5. Provide an alternative.** While the vast majority of my students appreciate the advantages online videos offer, there are always some students who feel they simply cannot learn “from a computer.”
 I usually assign short handouts or textbook readings that everyone can use as a